 Please do not attach a letter of recommendation, a letter of motivation or your CV to your application form.
 In the selection process these documents are not required and therefore will not be considered.

-Please note: This is not a complete and conclusive list of all required documents.
-Please follow the instructions of the application portals and please ensure submitting your documents in due time and as required (via post mail/e-mail, uploaded files; as officially certified copies etc.).
+Please note: This might not be a complete and conclusive list of all required documents.
+Depending on your country of origin or the type of certificates, additional documents might be required.
+For this, please follow the instructions of the application portals and please ensure submitting your documents in due time and as required (via post mail/e-mail, uploaded files; as officially certified copies etc.).

 All original documents have to be included in your application.
 For documents in languages other than German or English you need to present a certified translation into German or English.